Los Angeles chief ‘deeply concerned’ by 2 police shootings

 “It’s unclear what role” the officers played in Anderson’s death, Moore said.
 The officers were not named in the department’s news release.

-An LAPD toxicology test found cocaine and cannabis in Anderson’s body, though those results are separate from the coroner’s independent case, the chief said.
+An LAPD toxicology test found cocaine and cannabis in Anderson’s body, although those results are separate from the coroner’s independent report, the chief said.

+In Sanchez’s case, Moore said the 35-year-old man brandished what appeared to be a “makeshift spear” at officers.
+It was the stem of a motorized scooter with a 3-inch (7.62-centimeter) spike attached to the end.

+Police initially received a report of a man throwing a metal object at a passing vehicle around 5:30 p.m. on Jan.
+3. The driver pulled over and allegedly was confronted by Sanchez, who threatened him with a knife, the department said in a statement.